 He designed with Ibanez the JEM guitar—a model that changed how guitars are designed.
 He’s part of the G3 concert live-only tours with Joe Satriani and Eric Johnson.
 His guitar techniques include two-handed tapping, legato, sweep picking, alternate picking, acrobatics, circular vibrato, whammy bar, and other advanced methods that set him far apart technically.

 Trivia: He bought his first guitar at age 13 and started taking lessons from legend Joe Satriani.
 He would practice regularly for 10–15 hours a day.
 He treated it like a career until it became one.

 #9 – David Gilmour

 Top Strength: Mature Simplicity

 David Gilmour is the voice and guitar of the prog rock kings Pink Floyd.
 Like everyone on this list, he’s won all the awards.
 He’s known for his simple but huge riffs and ambient chords, full of blues phrasing, note bends, and plenty of sustain.
 He doesn’t get a lot of credit for it, but he can play many other instruments just as well.

 Though many have tried to emulate his sound and copy his exact equipment, you can’t replicate his fingers and his choice of notes and usage of effects.
 He does it just right in context, which is what lands him on all of the top lists, though not always in the top 10.
 He’s the undisputed master of lyrical guitar soloing.

-Trivia Facts: Unlike others, Gilmour didn't even receive his first guitar until his 21st birthday.
-In 1970, all of Pink Floyd's gear was stolen, including Gilmour's iconic guitar The Black Strat in New Orleans, leading to the cancellation of the tour.
+Trivia: Gilmour didn’t receive his first guitar until his 21st birthday.
+In 1970, all of Pink Floyd’s gear was stolen, including Gilmour’s iconic Black Strat in New Orleans, leading to the cancellation of the tour.